BarishNamazov/barish.me/src/pages/about.md

   </details>
 </div>

-I am very grateful to have worked with all these people and organizations.
-It would be very hard to maintain a list of all the people I have learned from, but I am thankful to all of them.
+I’m grateful to have worked with so many people and organizations, and though I can’t list everyone I’ve learned from, I’m thankful to all of them.